 The furniture and furnishings in rooms are the property of the College and the occupant is responsible for any damage or losses.
 All posters etc. must be affixed to pin boards only.
 If the use of substances such as Blu-Tack, White Tack, drawing-pins or Sellotape causes damage to the walls, the costs of repair and/or redecoration will be charged to the student.
 All alterations and repairs require the permission of the Domestic Bursar: see the College Handbook.

 The Maintenance Department rectifies all maintenance problems.
-Heating, hot water breakdowns and all small or serious maintenance problems should be reported by email to the Maintenance Department or, if they occur out of office hours (only in emergencies), to the Porters’ Lodge.
+Heating, hot water breakdowns and all small or serious maintenance problems should be reported via the Balliol Maintenance Department ticketing system, or, only in emergencies if they occur out of office hours, to the Porters’ Lodge.

 If you arrival in your room you find any damage or defect, please report it to your Scout (housekeeper), the Lodge, or the Domestic Manager, who will inform the Maintenance Department.

 If you have any further questions or would like to discuss your options, do not hesitate to contact the Domestic Manager.